 Department: Cultural Transitions

-The Cultural Transitions Specialist is responsible for supporting and coordinating all details of the transition process for all healthcare professionals during the Pre-Arrival Process and the Cultural Transitions Program.
-The Cultural Transitions Specialist will provide effective logistical and emotional support to healthcare professionals to ensure they are prepared prior to arriving in the US as well as have a successful transition once in the US.
+The Pre-Arrival Specialist is responsible for supporting and coordinating all details of the transition process for healthcare professionals (HCPs) during the pre-arrival process.
+This role will provide effective and personalized logistical and emotional support to healthcare professionals, to help them prepare for their arrival to the US, with the goal of ensuring a successful transition.

 Essential Functions of The Job

 - Coordinate information required for the pre-arrival process and communicate directly with HCPs as needed according to their status within the immigration process

 - Assist HCPs in the pre-arrival process with physical, psychological, and emotional aspects of moving within one state, state to state, and internationally to the US